SamuelSchwab/SamuelSchwab.github.io/_posts/2022-10-16-the-bacterial-compass.md

 ---
 {: data-content="More information"}

 The magnetosome research field is relatively large with many papers.
-Here a few to start with if you are interested in more:
+Here are few to start with if you are interested in more:

 Schüler D. (2008).
 Genetics and cell biology of magnetosome formation in magnetotactic bacteria.
 FEMS microbiology reviews, 32(4), 654–672. <https://doi.org/10.1111/j.1574-6976.2008.00116.x>